 Barbecue and smoking enthusiasts, get ready to take your smoked meats to the next level!
 This article will discuss butcher paper’s versatile and practical uses when smoking meats and the best way to get tender juicy results.
 Whether you’re a seasoned pro or just getting started, this guide will provide you with everything you need to know about using butcher paper for smoking meats and impressing your guests at your next backyard gathering.

 Butcher paper is a food-grade kraft paper designed to wrap raw meat and fish from the butcher or market and also popular to use on the smoker when smoking meat.

-Pink butcher paper, also known as “peach paper” due to its rosy hue, is the top pick for many smoking aficionados.
+Pink butcher paper is the top pick for many smoking aficionados.
 This heavy-duty paper is created to be extra strong to resist leaks and tears, even when exposed to moisture.

 What Are the Benefits to Using Pink Butcher Paper for Smoking?

 Pink butcher paper is popular for smoking meats because it offers several benefits: